chrisguest75/docker_examples/10_distro_versions/README.md

 NOTES:

-* Print out distro details.
+- Print out distro details.
-* Installing packages in distros.
+- Installing packages in distros.
-* `dnf` is replacement for `yum`.
+- `dnf` is replacement for `yum`.
+- Use [pkgs.org](https://pkgs.org) to determine latest package versions.

 TODO:

-* work out ffmpeg7 install for almalinux (enterprise)
+- work out ffmpeg7 install for almalinux (enterprise)
-* Fix up the nix build
+- Fix up the nix build
-* Add a chainguard example
+- Add a chainguard example
-* Fix caching in alpine and fedora
+- Fix caching in alpine and fedora

 ## Contents